-The ability to track vendors and spending is critical for all organisations but even more so for those that receive millions of dollars in federal funds.
-Aware of certain pain points and inefficiencies, one such organisation — an educational and research institution — reached out to Protiviti for some concrete help to review its vendor master file and accounts payable processes.
+The ability to track vendors and spending is critical for all organizations but even more so for those that receive millions of dollars in federal funds.
+Aware of certain pain points and inefficiencies, one such organization — an educational and research institution — reached out to Protiviti for some concrete help to review its vendor master file and accounts payable processes.
 A broader but less clearly articulated concern of the institution was the lack of spend visibility: Each department used its own processes and vendors to obtain goods and services, making it difficult to leverage spend volume and control the overall budget of the institution.

 Initial meetings with the institution’s head of procurement revealed systemic problems that were adversely affecting the entire procurement process.
-While schools and departments did use a common online portal to buy office supplies and other day-to-day basics, spending for more substantial items was a largely decentralised and lenient process that thwarted the ability to leverage contracts to optimise savings.
+While schools and departments did use a common online portal to buy office supplies and other day-to-day basics, spending for more substantial items was a largely decentralized and lenient process that thwarted the ability to leverage contracts to optimize savings.
 For example, only about 2 percent of the institution’s annual spend was managed under contracts or strategic agreements.
 Additionally, individuals involved in procurement activities were primarily focused on tactical procurement, but lacked the more strategic focus to drive savings and efficiency.

 The university decided to expand Protiviti’s role to perform a detailed spend analysis, develop a center-led procurement process along with updated policies and procedures, and create and conduct a procurement training program for more than 50 individuals.
 One driver behind the decision was the opportunity to extend schools’ and departments’ budgets by instilling a more strategically-oriented procurement culture.
 The initiative also coincided with a call by a higher-level financial planning committee at the institution for better insight into spending and purchasing processes as part of broader finance improvement plan.